 TAM and Product Market fit: do you want to be selling to that persona?
 Is it a no-brainer or an uneducated buyer that’s going to make selling that much harder?

-While sales is all about negotiation, most entry level roles do not have flexibility for salary.
+While sales is all about negotiation, most entry level roles do not have flexibility for sales salary negotiation).

 Commission structure is important.
 Instead of “How much of the team is attaining quota?”
 I’d try to understand: “What is the top and lowest performer making and why?”.

-Glassdoor reviews are shit; most companies require their teams to put positive reviews.
+Glassdoor reviews are not a reliable metric for judging a sales culture; most companies require their teams to put positive reviews.
 Think about it -- when’s the last time you went to a restaurant and thought, I’m going to log on to Yelp and give a positive review?
 You only go there when you’re pissed, and in sales people are usually pissed because they got fired for missing a quota.

 Backchannel company reviews -- odds are the company is doing the same for you too.
 Interview some people on their experience working with the company.
 Not AT the company, but WITH the company.
 The way customers feel from a sales process will tell you a lot about the way the sales team is run.